Thahit/Chess/README.md

 - moveset of pieces
 - Pieces move correctly

-Goals:
+NOT there:
 - winconditions(checkmate->game over)
-- castle, enpassant etc
+- castle, enpassant
 - show check/checkmate
-- surrender button
 - clock(+increment)
 - turn board
+- bots

 Notes:
 There have to be better ways to do the things I do(there is a lot of tedious work I have to do), but this is my 2. time using pygames and I don't know better (jet).
-The constant coonversions of the idx is quite annoying, but i wanted to use the chess idx(start is botttom left)
+The constant coonversions of the idx is quite annoying, but i wanted to use the chess idx(start is botttom left).

 img:
 By en:User:Cburnett - Own workThis W3C-unspecified vector image was created with Inkscape., CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=1499809